- Undergraduate Programs

-The Humanities major provides insight into the complexity of humanity and human achievement in the arts, literature, philosophy, religion, history, and politics.
-Students obtain a broad vision of the history and culture of Western civilization, which is integral to a liberal arts education.
-Combined with a minor in Business Administration, the Humanities major provides students with an excellent background for a business career.
+The Humanities major at the Hamilton Holt School provides insight into the complexity of humanity and human achievement in the arts, literature, philosophy, religion, history, and politics.
+Students obtain a broad vision of the history and culture of Western civilization.
+Combined with a minor in Business, the Humanities major provides students with an excellent background for a sales or marketing career.

 Twelve courses must be completed for the major; however, since there is no rigid sequence of requirements, students may design an individual program within the course offerings.
 Students must complete at least two of the Humanities core courses (HUM 303, 304,305, and 306) at Rollins College to fulfill the requirements of the Humanities Major or Minor.